 - Tightness in the jaw or shoulders

-Don’t try to change what you find.
-Just locate it and name it: “I feel tension in my chest and restlessness in my legs.”
+Do not try to change what you find.
+Locate it and name it: "I feel tension in my chest and restlessness in my legs."

 Use slow, deliberate breathing while keeping your attention on the physical sensation: